stevertaylor/NX01/README.md

 --help` to see the options available to you.
 An example command is `python NX01_processResults.py --parentpath=/home/user/NX01/chains_firsttests --chaindir=nanograv_gwbdetect_noCorr_gam4p33_reddetectpowerlaw_nmodes15`
-17. [EXTRA] If you want to make use of the NX01 GUI, you will need to install ipython widgets as follows: `conda install ipywidgets`.
+17. [IN DEVELOPMENT] If you want to make use of the NX01 GUI, you will need to install ipython widgets as follows: `conda install ipywidgets`.
-18. [EXTRA] Open `NX01_GUI.ipynb` and execute the cells.
+18. [IN DEVELOPMENT] Open `NX01_GUI.ipynb` and execute the cells.
 This will produce an interactive GUI, allowing you to check boxes or enter options for your model.
 Clicking `Store Model` will create a json file called `mymodel.json` in the NX01 directory.
 Clicking `Engage` will begin